 Oak is a hardwood, which means it’s extremely tough and resistant to dents and scratches.
-The distinctive tiger-stripe on oak makes it instantly recognisable.
+The distinctive tiger stripe on oak makes it instantly recognisable.
 Oak staircase parts can add character and warmth to your staircase.
-Find out more about the benefits of oak handrails here.
+So, what are the benefits of choosing oak stair parts for your renovation project?

 Click on a link to jump to that section: